-Do You Need Collision Coverage on an Older Car
+Do You Need Collision Coverage on an Older Car?

-If you have a car loan or lease, you must have collision insurance, regardless of the age of your vehicle.
+If you have an auto loan or lease, you must carry collision insurance regardless of the age of your vehicle.
 However, what would happen if you weren’t leasing your car and your loan was paid off?
 Although it’s not mandated by law in any state, collision insurance can offer important protection in the event of an accident.
+Whether the price is justified relies on several variables.

-Whether the price is justified relies on some variables, such as your ability to pay for repairs, the value of your car, the estimated cost of repairs, and more.
-We will go over some factors to think about in this post to help you determine if it makes sense to get collision insurance for an older vehicle.
+This includes your ability to pay for repairs, the value of your car, the estimated cost of repairs, and more.
+We’ll go over some factors to think about in this post to help you determine if it makes sense to get collision insurance for an older vehicle.
 Let’s first examine how it can keep you safe.

 If you roll your car, are hit by an uninsured driver, are in an accident with another car, or crash with a fixed object like a mailbox or telephone pole, collision insurance can help pay for repairs or replacement costs.
 However, the insurance provider won’t assist you if you are in an accident and don’t have collision coverage.
 The cost of fixing your car will be entirely your own.

-How Much Coverage Do I Need
+How Much Coverage Do I Need?

-How Much Does Collision Car Coverage Cost
+How Much Does Collision Insurance Cost?

-- Costs for replacement and repairs.
+• Costs of replacement and repairs.

-- Where you live.
+• Where you reside.

-Who Is Required to Get Collision Insurance on an Older Car
+Who Is Required to Get Collision Insurance on an Older Car?

 It is recommended that you obtain collision coverage for an older car in two major situations.